by Scott Herson-Hord, on Jul 1, 2022 7:45:00 AM

 How Should Employers Manage Oregon Paid Leave?

-Although the Oregon Paid Leave payments to employees are handled by the state, employers still need to managing paid leave by following a documented process to stay compliant with all of Oregon's sick time laws.
+Although the Oregon Paid Leave payments to employees are handled by the state, employers still need to manage paid leave by following a documented process to stay compliant with all of Oregon's sick time laws.
 Rather than leveraging a manual process to document, administer, and manage sick time and leave, companies often turn to time and attendance software in combination with absence and leave management compliance functionality.

 Employee Use of Oregon Paid Leave